kennell/ftpknocker/README.md

 optional arguments:
   -h, --help            show this help message and exit -t MAXTHREADS, --threads MAXTHREADS
-                        number of threads to use
-  -w TIMEOUT, --wait TIMEOUT
+                        number of threads to use, default is 20 -w TIMEOUT, --wait TIMEOUT
-                        seconds to wait before timeout
+                        seconds to wait before timeout, default is 2
 ```

 Examples
 --------

+The syntax for specifying targets is similar to the one used in nmap.
+Here are some examples:

 Scan the three specified IPs:
 ```
 ./ftpknocker.py 192.168.1.1 192.168.1.2 192.168.1.3
 ```

-Scan an entire CIDR IP-block (a total of 254 hosts):
+Scan an entire IP-block using CIDR notation (in this example, all hosts from 192.168.1.1 - 192.168.1.254 will be scanned, a total of 254 hosts):
 ```
 ./ftpknocker.py 192.168.1.0/24
 ```